 The We Love MCR Charity provides support to families looking to build their resilience, by offering short breaks to help them to increase confidence and broaden their experiences.
 For many young people an opportunity to increase their self-confidence, improve family relationships and broadening their aspirations can have an enormous positive impact on their future.
-We do this through private family short breaks, and our flagship Ghyll Head Family Support Programme by Windermere.
+We do this through our flagship Ghyll Head Family Support Programme by Windermere.
 At Ghyll Head, we’ve been delighted to give hundreds of Manchester families referred to us by professionals the opportunity to discover new activities and ways of parenting, and to build their resilience and confidence to succeed.

 The Lord Mayor of Manchester

 The Lord Mayor of Manchester for 2019/20 is Councillor Abid Latif Chohan.